What is Subsidiary Alliance?

 Subsidiary Alliance States

-The order in which the Indian States entered into Subsidiary Alliances from 1798 to 1803 is as follows:
+The Nawab of Hyderabad assented to signing the subsidiary alliance first, and later many other states followed.
+Hyderabad became the first state to accept the alliance agreement.
+The order in which the Indian States entered into subsidiary alliances from 1798 to 1803 is as follows:

 States under Subsidiary Alliance